-Multicultural conversation is an essential when working in an office where the staff speak a combined 39 languages (and frequently do), words are a constant source of joy, an occasional source of confusion, and a frequent source of hilarity.
+Multicultural conversation is an essential when working in an office (Cultural Infusion) where the staff speak a combined 39 languages (and frequently do), words are a constant source of joy, an occasional source of confusion, and a frequent source of hilarity.
 So we decided to ask people what their favourite word is, and why.
 Repugnant and money both made the list (but not side-by-side).

 Hope is the type of person who brings energy and positivity into our lives.
 She chose amity for its meaning and the way it sounds.
 It reflects peaceful harmony.

 Anna, an Italian-Australian woman, loves the word armor.
 She likes how it sounds.
 It sounds like amore, but the meaning is different.
 Amore means love in Italian.

 Shareef is not against a good laugh.
 He took a word as disgusting as it sounds: repugnant.

 David is probably the nicest person you will ever meet.
 He picked a word that sound good to say and as what it is: malleable.